gruvw/portfolio/future_posts/2020-07-01-this-website.md

 ---
 layout: post
-title: "This website"
+title: "This website 💻"
 sub_title: "The creation of a website used to share and keep track of my coding projects."
-introduction: "You can access the source code regarding this project on the following GitHub repository:"
+introduction: "You can access the source code and all the files regarding my website on the following GitHub repository where it is hosted:"
 actions:
   - label: "Project's GitHub repository"
     icon: github